huawei-lin/HCP_Dataset_Download_Automatically_Script/README.md

 ## About

-If you meet some problem, please touch with me.
+If you meet any problems, please touch with me.

 Email: winsoul@foxmail.com.